 The UN Mission in Liberia

-In 2003, the UN Security Council adopted Resolution 1509, establishing the UN Mission in Liberia (UNMIL).
-UNMIL was created as a multi-dimensional operation in response to human rights and governance issues throughout Liberia.
-On August 12, 2013 the Security Council extended the mandate for UNMIL until September 30th, 2014.
+On September 19, 2003, the UN Security Council adopted Resolution 1509, establishing the UN Mission in Liberia (UNMIL).
+UNMIL was created as a multi-dimensional operation in response to human rights and governance issues in post-war Liberia.
+On August 12, 2013 Security Council Resolution 2116 extended the mandate for UNMIL until September 30th, 2014, during which time the Mission will continue its military drawdown.
+As of February 2014, the mission maintains a military strength of 5,869 troops, and police and civilian strengths of 1,612 and 1,518, respectively.

 The Mission's mandate includes: